Elon Musk’s $1 million-a-day voter sweepstakes can proceed, a Pennsylvania judge says

 “The $1 million recipients are not chosen by chance," Gober said Monday.
 “We know exactly who will be announced as the $1 million recipient today and tomorrow.”

-The disclosures prompted a lawyer for District Attorney Larry Krasner to call the effort a “scam" that is "designed to actually influence a national election.”

-Musk’s lawyers, in closing arguments, called it “core political speech” given that participants sign a petition endorsing the U.S. Constitution.
-They said Krasner's legal bid to shut down the sweepstakes under Pennsylvania law was moot because there would be no more Pennsylvania winners before the program ends Tuesday.
+Musk’s lawyers, defending the effort, called it “core political speech” given that participants sign a petition endorsing the U.S. Constitution.
+They also said Krasner's bid to shut it down under Pennsylvania law was moot because there would be no more Pennsylvania winners before the program ends Tuesday.

 Krasner believes the giveaways violates state election law and contradict what Musk promised when he announced them during an appearance with Republican presidential nominee Donald Trump 's campaign in Harrisburg, Pennsylvania, on Oct.
 19: “We’re going to be awarding a million dollars randomly to people who have signed the petition every day from now until the election,” Musk vowed.